 I’ve said it already but the daily temperatures changes a lot through the day in Sudan.
 Make sure to dress in layers to better suit the conservative nature of the country and to take off or put on as temperatures vary.

-Start with a base layer t-shirt or blouse then layer up a longer shirt, and top it off with a sweater, cardigan, fleece or jacket and a scarf for the coldest days.
-You can leave the layers you will not need in the car on the days when we are moving a lot, but better bring more than miss a layer and be cold.
+Start with a base layer t-shirt or blouse, and top it off with a sweater, cardigan, or light jacket and a scarf for the coldest days.
+You can leave the layers you will not need in the bus on the days when we are moving a lot, but better bring more than miss a layer and be cold.

 Anti theft bag